ankane/pgsync/README.md

 ## Setup Scripts

-To include in setup scripts, use:
+Use groups when possible to take advantage of parallelism.

+For Ruby scripts, you’ll need to do:

 ```rb
 Bundler.with_clean_env do
   system "pgsync ..."
 end
 ```

-Use groups when possible to take advantage of parallelism.

 ## Upgrading